asaschachar/optimizely-manager-js-web/README.md

 ## Usage
 When you want to use a feature flag:
 ```
+const optimizely = OptimizelyManager.getClient();
 const enabled = optimizely.isFeatureEnabled('sale_price');
 ```

-If you are using a feature flag in another file, get the optimizely instance first after requiring the manager
+If you are using a feature flag in another file, get the optimizely client first after requiring the manager

 ```
 const OptimizelyManager = require('optimizely-manager-node');

-const optimizely = OptimizelyManager.instance.getClient();
+const optimizely = OptimizelyManager.getClient();
 const enabled = optimizely.isFeatureEnabled('sale_price');
 ```